The Simple Method for Losing Fat

-You're reading this because you have excess fat you want to lose and you want to know the secret.
+You have excess fat you want to lose and you want to know the secret.
 Is there a pill?
 Is there a special kind of diet?
 What about strength training or cardio?
-You're saying "I WANT TO LOSE THIS FAT, AND I WANT TO LOSE IT NOW!"
-Well, you've come to the right place, I'll answer these questions for you.
+You want to lose the fat, and you want to lose it NOW!
+Well, you've come to the right place, this post answers your questions regarding fat loss.

 The answer is simple

 It isn't a low-carb diet.
 It isn't a liquid diet.
 It isn't a new flat-ab workout routine.
 It isn't Paleo, it isn't Atkins.
-It's isn't liposuction and it isn't stomach surgery.
+It isn't liposuction and it isn't stomach surgery.